No. That is the simple answer.

-No. Is the simple answer.
-An electric or digital piano as we call them, will never go out of tune because there are no strings in them to go out of tune.
+An electric or digital piano as we call them will never go out of tune because there are no strings in them to go out of tune.
 This is one of the reasons they are becoming so popular.

 Volume control – Unlike a traditional piano which is mostly set to one volume.
 Digital pianos allow you to lower the volume you’re playing at or to play using headphones.
 Ideal for practicing in the evening or simply for privacy.

-Portability – Most of you will have experience of how heavy traditional pianos are.
+Portability – Most of use have experienced how heavy traditional pianos are.
 Even the bigger digital pianos are relatively easy to move and you can easily house them upstairs.

 There are even digital pianos that will teach you to play.
-Seriously.
-Watch the video below.
+Seriously – check out the video below.

 See some of the amazing things that modern digital pianos can do